Common Artist Questions Answered

-Q: Should I buy mailing lists of galleries and then send out introductory information about my art?
+Q: Should I buy mailing or email lists of galleries and then send out introductory information about my art?

 Q: I donated a painting to a charity auction and it sold really high.
 So I raised all my prices.
 Now I can't sell anything.
 What's the deal?

 A: The money went to charity, not to your art.
-Charity auction selling prices generally have little to do with the value of what's being sold-- items sell way too low and way too high all the time.
+Charity auction selling prices often have little to do with the value of what's being sold-- items sell way too low and way too high all the time.
 Many people who bid at charity auctions see it like this-- they donate money they intend to donate anyway, except when they donate it at an auction, they get free stuff in return (aka your art).

 Q: Is it best to let my art speak for itself rather than say anything about it?

 A: Yes, but only if you make talking art.
-Otherwise, you have to speak (or write) for it-- contextualize it-- so that viewers can better understand and appreciate what you're doing.
-Knowing something about art rather than nothing is like the difference between watching a play with actors dressed in street clothes on a stage with no set, and then watching the same play with actors in full costume and the stage completely set.
-The script is identical in both cases, but your depth of understanding and immersion in the experience is far greater when you have access to more information about it than less... or none.
+Otherwise, you have to speak (or write) for it-- provide basic information about it-- so that viewers can better understand and appreciate what you're doing.
+Knowing something about art rather than nothing is like the difference between watching a play with actors dressed in street clothes in a bare room, and then watching the same play on a stage with actors in full costume and the stage fully set.
+The script is exactly the same in both cases, but your depth of appreciation, understanding and connection with the experience is far greater when you have access to more information about it than less... or none.